Terms & Conditions

 11.2.
 Subject to clause 11.3, the Receiving Party must:

-11.2.3. apply at least the same measures for the purpose of ensuring the confidentiality of onfidential Information as it applies to its own confidential information, which must be at least a reasonable standard.
+11.2.3. apply at least the same measures for the purpose of ensuring the confidentiality of Confidential Information as it applies to its own confidential information, which must be at least a reasonable standard.

 11.3.
 A Receiving Party may disclose Confidential Information: